-Name and Address of vehicle owner(s) Reg.
-No. Private Hire Vehicle Licence No. Date of commencement of employment Date of termination of employment Name and No. of Private Hire Driver(s)
+Name and Reg.
+Private Hire Date of Date of Name and No. Address of No. Vehicle commencement termination of Private Hire vehicle Licence No. of employment of Driver(s) owner(s) employment

 7. All records kept under Conditions 5 and 6 must be retained by the Operator for two years from the date of the booking, and shall be available at the operating premises for examination by any Authorised Officer of the Council at any reasonable time.